block-mesh/block-mesh-monorepo/DEMO.md

 ## Run the client and perform a request through the network

+This client is similar to a basic `curl` but handles the protocol details for you.
+Later we'll extend it to be a local proxy, you can point your browser or other applications to go through, enabling a smooth and seamless interaction with `BlockMesh`.

 `cargo run -p client-node -- --keypair-path example-keys/client.json`

 The default `--target` will just return your `IP` details, which should reflect the `proxy-endpoint` since it actually